oise/pt-bank/README.md

 - App is now available on `http://localhost:5000`

 ## Test
-- `yarn test` for all available test suite.
+- `yarn test` for all available test suites.

 To see an already deployed version of this app, visit https://fierce-meadow-59583.herokuapp.com/